-For individuals awarded two year grants, a progress report covering the first eight months of the grant period is due in the Ohio Cancer Research office sixty (60) days before the end of the first year.
+For individuals awarded two year grants, a progress report covering at least the first eight months of the grant period is due in OCR sixty (60) days before the end of the first year.
 Compliance with timely submission of this report, demonstrated satisfactory progress and availability of funds will be considered prior to the awarding of the second year of funding.
 Please include a budget for the second year and a listing of all and pending grants with amount and specific aim.

 A final progress report of work accomplished will be required, regardless of the duration of the grant.
 Grantees whose grants are being terminated (including those investigators who are leaving Ohio) should submit final reports within thirty (30) days after termination of the grant.

-Additional funding received as a result of the seed money grant should be reported to Ohio Cancer Research with the amount, source, and how the seed money grant helped in obtaining the additional funding.
+Additional funding received as a result of the seed money grant should be reported to OCR with the amount, source, and how the seed money grant helped in obtaining the additional funding.

 Publications and Publicity

-Publications resulting from work carried out under an Ohio Cancer Research grant must carry this statement: “This study has been supported (in part) by a grant from Ohio Cancer Research, Inc.” Five reprints of publications are to be forwarded to the Ohio Cancer Research office.
-Also, any newspaper, radio, television or other publicity received by the researcher in connection with the funded project must have appropriate credit given to Ohio Cancer Research.
+Publications resulting from work carried out under an OCR grant must carry this statement: “This study has been supported (in part) by a grant from Ohio Cancer Research.”
+Five reprints of publications are to be forwarded to OCR.
+Also, any newspaper, radio, television or other publicity received by the researcher in connection with the funded project must have appropriate credit given to OCR.

-Researcher receiving funds may be asked to speak at Ohio Cancer Research meetings and fundraising events.
+A researcher receiving funds may be asked to speak at OCR meetings and fundraising events.

-- Title to any invention shall not be permitted to reside with the inventor or any other individual without prior written approval of Ohio Cancer Research upon advice of legal counsel.
+- Title to any invention shall not be permitted to reside with the inventor or any other individual without prior written approval of OCR upon advice of legal counsel.

-- No patent or patent application shall be abandoned without first notifying Ohio Cancer Research and giving Ohio Cancer Research the opportunity to continue the patent application at its own expense.
+- No patent or patent application shall be abandoned without first notifying OCR and giving OCR the opportunity to continue the patent application at its own expense.

-- Unless there is an institution policy stating otherwise, the inventor(s) may share in the income derived from the invention provided that the inventor(s) will not be paid more that twenty-five percent (25%) of the gross royalty income without prior written approval of Ohio Cancer Research.
+- Unless there is an institution policy stating otherwise, the inventor(s) may share in the income derived from the invention provided that the inventor(s) will not be paid more that twenty-five percent (25%) of the gross royalty income without prior written approval of OCR.

-- Ohio Cancer Research shall participate in the income derived from the invention to an extent to be determined by mutual agreement between the institution and Ohio Cancer Research.
+- OCR shall participate in the income derived from the invention to an extent to be determined by mutual agreement between the institution and OCR.

-If the institution has no established patent policy and procedure for administering inventions, Ohio Cancer Research shall have the right to determine the disposition of the invention rights.
-In such cases, Ohio Cancer Research may:
+If the institution has no established patent policy and procedure for administering inventions, OCR shall have the right to determine the disposition of the invention rights.
+In such cases, OCR may: